robric/k8s-svc-and-lb-testing/README.md

 This is business as usual.

-#### Source NAT (masquerade) enforcement for incoming trafic
+#### Source NAT (masquerade) enforcement for incoming trafic in default mode

 There is a subtle behavior change when playing with externalTrafficPolicy related to the enforcment of SNAT:
 - externalTrafficPolicy: Cluster (default)
-Source NAT is enforced for incoming trafic from external sources
+Source NAT is enforced for incoming trafic from external sources.
+This configuration permits return trafic to be tromboned via the server -identified by SRC NAT IP address- that handles the VIP.
 - externalTrafficPolicy: Local
-Source NAT is NOT enforced for incoming trafic from external sources
+Source NAT is NOT enforced for incoming trafic from external sources.
+In this case, since the server is the same there is no need for NAT.

+(NOTE): This change of behavior is actually important since more complex integration work/won't work (see section [Metallb with IPSEC and SCTP](#Metallb-with-ipsec-strongswan-and-sctp))

 ```console
 ubuntu@vm1:~$ kubectl get pods -o wide | grep vm2